 Energy Upgrade California® is a statewide initiative committed to uniting Californians to strive toward reaching our state’s energy goals.
-That’s why we’re inviting you to Do Your Thing™—to help improve your energy efficiency for the future of California.
+That’s why we’re inviting you to Do Your Thing™—to better manage your energy use for the future of California.

-We’re here to give you the tools, knowledge and inspiration to Do Your Thing to save energy.
-It takes every one of us to keep moving California forward as a smart energy leader, so we can’t succeed without you.
+We’re here to give you the tools, knowledge and inspiration to Do Your Thing, as it takes every one of us to keep moving California forward as a smart energy leader.
+We can’t succeed without you.

 We support California in its quest to double energy efficiency and reduce greenhouse gas emissions by 40%, below 1990 levels, before 2030.
 If that sounds like a lot, that’s because it is.
 However, the good news is, all it takes to get started is the flip of a light switch or the turn of a dial.
 In fact, we’re already on track to getting 33% of our electricity from renewable resources by 2030.

 So Do Your Thing, California, and maybe just do a little more.
-Because at Energy Upgrade California, we know that all those small energy-efficient upgrades, like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state and can preserve our incredible environment for generations to come.
+Because at Energy Upgrade California, we know that all those small energy actions like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state and can preserve our incredible environment for generations to come.

 Energy Upgrade California® was created to motivate and educate California residents and small businesses about energy management.
 Our useful programs and actions can help them better take charge of their energy use overall.